sinanugur/MirMachine/docs/installation.md

 You may want to install Mamba first, which will reduce installation time.

-To install this package with conda run:
+To install this package with Mamba run:

 ```
 conda install mamba -c conda-forge